 Fiscal year

-All companies in Singapore should determine a financial year-end (FYE) (that is, the last day of the company’s first financial year) after incorporation.
+All companies in Singapore must determine a financial year-end (FYE) upon incorporation.

 Annual reports